Guillaume-Larghero/AIM2/README.md

 ## Overview

 This project investigates the phenomenon of **model collapse and attractor dynamics** in medical generative AI.
-Specifically, we study how iterative loops of chest X-ray (CXR) generation and medical report generation converge to a finite set of clinical "attractors"—stable patterns in the embedding space.
+Specifically, we study how iterative loops of chest X-ray (CXR) generation and medical report generation converge to a finite set of clinical "attractors" - stable patterns in the embedding space.

 ### Key Questions